 - Your behaviour is in line with relevant laws.

-This blog uses a post-moderation process: your comment is basically published immediately – after going through some automated system checks.
+This website uses a post-moderation process: your comment is basically published immediately – after going through some automated system checks.

 The first is a human verification step to deter spam bots: when you submit a comment, you are asked to include a user name and an email address.
 You don’t have to include your actual details; you may post under a pseudonym.